PGi-x2/PGi-x2/README.md

 - 👋 Hi, I’m @PGi-x2
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning  Java.
-- 💞️ I’m looking to collaborate on ... java projects
+- 💞️ I’m looking to collaborate on Java projects.
-- 📫 How to reach me ... porgrasandrei@outlook.com
+- 📫 How to reach me porgrasandrei@outlook.com

 <!---
 PGi-x2/PGi-x2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.